 As a professional, his record stands at 7-1 (5 KOs), he became world champion in his third professional bout after coming up short on the end of a horrible decision, in a horribly officiated fight, against legendary brawler and perennial champion Orlando Salido in his second pro bout.

-Lomachenko didn’t chose the easy way up the rankings and has consistently faced the best possible opposition, consistently improving and adapting himself to the pro style.
+Lomachenko didn’t choose the easy way up the rankings and has consistently faced the best possible opposition, consistently improving and adapting himself to the pro style.
 Every one of his career opponents as been a world champion and after a landmark 2016, in which we saw him destroying both Roman Martinez and Nicholas Walters at only eight fights and four years into his pro career, he is already a figurehead of the sport and in my opinion, the world’s number one pound-for-pound fighter.

 Lomachenko’s strengths and weaknesses